Many people have unusual sensations just before a seizure starts.

 Most people do not remember what happened during the seizure (a condition called postictal amnesia).

 Seizures may have serious consequences.
 Intense, rapid muscle contractions can cause injuries, including broken bones.
 Sudden loss of consciousness can cause serious injury due to falls and accidents.
 People may have numerous seizures without incurring serious brain damage.
 However, seizures that recur and cause convulsions may eventually impair intelligence.

-Doctors diagnose a seizure disorder when people have at least two unprovoked seizures that occur at different times.
-The diagnosis is based on symptoms and the observations of eyewitnesses.
-Symptoms that suggest a seizure include loss of consciousness, muscle spasms that shake the body, loss of bladder control, sudden confusion, and inability to pay attention.
-However, seizures cause such symptoms much less often than most people think.
-A brief loss of consciousness is more likely to be fainting (syncope—see Fainting) than a seizure.
+The diagnosis of a seizure is based on symptoms and the observations of eyewitnesses.
+Symptoms that suggest a seizure include loss of consciousness, muscle spasms that shake the body, a bitten tongue, loss of bladder control, sudden confusion, and inability to pay attention.
+Doctors diagnose a seizure disorder (epilepsy) when people have at least two unprovoked seizures that occur at different times.

 An eyewitness report of the episode can be very helpful to doctors.
 An eyewitness can describe exactly what happened, whereas people who have an episode usually cannot.
 Doctors need to have an accurate description, including the following:

 Whether it involved abnormal muscle movements (such as spasms of the head, neck, or facial muscles), tongue biting, drooling, loss of bladder or bowel control, or muscle stiffening

 How quickly the person recovered

 A quick recovery suggests fainting rather than a seizure.
 Confusion that lasts for many minutes to hours after consciousness is regained suggests a seizure.